-- (a) Wastewater Discharges of wastewater to land, including but not limited to evaporation ponds, percolation ponds, or subsurface leachfields if the following conditions are met: - (1) the applicable RWQCB has issued WDRs, reclamation requirements, or waived such issuance; - (2) the discharge is in compliance with the applicable water quality control plan; and - (3) the wastewater does not need to be managed according to Chapter 11, Division 4.5, Title 22 of this code as a hazardous waste. - (b) Soil Amendments Use of nonhazardous decomposable waste as a soil amendment pursuant to applicable best management practices, provided that RWQCBs may issue waste discharge or reclamation requirements for such use. - 89.
-The discharge authorized herein, and the treatment and storage facilities associated with the discharge, are exempt from the requirements of Title 27.
+(a) Wastewater - Discharges of wastewater to land, including but not limited to evaporation ponds, percolation ponds, or subsurface leachfields if the following conditions are met:

+- (1) the applicable RWQCB has issued WDRs, reclamation requirements, or waived such issuance; - (2) the discharge is in compliance with the applicable water quality control plan; and

+(3) the wastewater does not need to be managed according to Chapter 11, Division 4.5, Title 22 of this code as a hazardous waste.

+(b) Soil Amendments - Use of nonhazardous decomposable waste as a soil amendment pursuant to applicable best management practices, provided that RWQCBs may issue waste discharge or reclamation requirements for such use.

+- 89. The discharge authorized herein, and the treatment and storage facilities associated with the discharge, are exempt from the requirements of Title 27.
 The current unlined wastewater ponds, future aerated ponds and LAAs are exempt pursuant to Title 27, section 20090(b) because they are discharges of wastewater to land and: - a.
 The Central Valley Water Board is issuing WDRs; - b.
 This Order prescribes requirements that will ensure compliance with the Basin Plan; and - c.
 The wastewater discharged to the LAAs does not need to be managed as hazardous waste. - 90.
 Although the facility is exempt from Title 27, the statistical data analysis methods of Title 27, section 20415(e) are appropriate for determining whether the discharge complies with Groundwater Limitations specified in this Order. - 91.
-The State Water Board adopted Order 97-03-DWQ (NPDES General Permit CAS000001) specifying waste discharge requirements for discharges of storm water associated with industrial activities, and requiring submittal of a Notice of Intent by all affected industrial dischargers.
-Because storm water that falls on outdoor processing areas is directed to the wastewater system, the Discharger is not required to obtain coverage under Order 97-03-DWQ.

-92. Water Code section 13267(b) states:
+The State Water Board adopted Order 2014-0057-DWQ (NPDES General Permit CAS000001) specifying waste discharge requirements for discharges of storm water associated with industrial activities, and requiring submittal of a Notice of Intent by all affected industrial dischargers.
+All storm water at the Facility is collected and commingled with process wastewater for discharge to the LAAs or conveyed to the storage pond for winter storage prior to application to the LAAs.
+Storm water is not discharged offsite or discharged to waters of the U.S. Coverage under NPDES General Permit CAS00001 is not required at this time. - 92.
+Water Code section 13267(b) states: